 This butane blow torch has a wealth of safety features built in.
 There is a base stand that you can click the torch into when on your work surface, reducing the risk of accidental knocks.
 Whilst in use, the hand guard sits between the main body of the blowtorch and the flame to prevent it slipping down and burning fingers.
 Finally, you can set the safety lock feature to ensure the torch doesn’t inadvertently ignite in a drawer.
 This blow torch is CE marked and compliant with Gas Appliance Regulation (EU) 2016/426.

 To refill this blowtorch you need to use butane gas canisters that are available separately.
 Make sure the torch is turned off then turn it upside down so you can easily see the base.
 Attach a new gas canister to the socket and let it fill your 16g capacity chamber.

 This blowtorch will only work when filled with butane gas.
-You cannot use other types of fuel such as lighter fluid or propane gas.
+You cannot use other types of fuel such as propane gas.

 There are a wealth of other uses for a blowtorch around the home including;

 |Product Dimensions||20cm H x 13cm L x 6cm W|

 |Package Dimensions||21.7cm H x 13.5cm H x 6.9cm W|

 Any standard butane gas can be used.

 No, the canisters would need to be purchased separately.